sporksmith/jimnewsome-net/source/_posts/2012-07-04-in-repository-documentation.md

 useful
 [extensions](http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown)).

-There are also many tools for publishing a whole site or wiki from Markdown-generated files, and several project-hosting platforms include support for Markdown-based wikis and for rendering in-repository Markdown files, including SourceForge's Allura platform.
+There are many tools for publishing a whole site or wiki from Markdown-generated files, and several project-hosting platforms include support for Markdown-based wikis and for rendering in-repository Markdown files, including SourceForge's Allura platform.